Should my business be tendering for work? Is it worth the effort? How do we know if we're ready?

 If you’d like any more information or need advice, have a chat to our experienced team on 1800 233 533 (AU) / 0800 698 363 (NZ) or contact us here.

-Now that you know whether tendering is right for your business, you’ll need to know how to find tenders – we’ll cover this in our next blog, so check back here in a few weeks, or sign up to our mailing list!
+Now that you know whether tendering is right for your business, you’ll need to know how to find tenders – so check out our blog Where Can I Find Tenders? or stay in the know by signing up to our mailing list!

 1Estimated annual value of all known contracts across Australia and New Zealand that are let through some form of bidding process, including all levels of government (Federal/Central, State/Territory and Local).
 Source: independent research by BidWrite (2018).